-Command names are calculated as class names in lower case inserting a hyphen before each new capital letter.
-For example "MyCommand" will be used as "my-command".
+Names are calculated putting class names in lower case and inserting hyphens before each new capital letter.
+For example "MyCommand" will generate "my-command".

 It's defined as an external function because a class method don't apply to minimal commands (those with only the "run" method).